julie-norris/mkdocs-base/docs/index.md

 #### Talk about how you made your site and why you chose the tools you did.
 Briefly explain a challenge you experienced in setting up this site and how you solved it.

 Initially when I looked at the options on staticgen.com I thought I would use Jekyll because I had used that to make my personal website.
 Then I decided to do some research about the other options and gave some of them a try.
-Ultimately I ran into the same error several times in that the log said I had succeeded but the site said I failed.
-I realized I had to add content.
-I added a README.md and an Index.html to a few of the deploys I had set up and got them running.
-Ultimately I decided to use the mkDocs generator because it was a very easy to follow process.
-After I built the site using the mkDocs build command I simply added the content using markdown on the Index.
+Ultimately I decided to use the mkDocs generator because it is a good template for writing documentation.
+This made sense given the task of answering the questions for this interview exercise.
+I followed the instructions on [Netlify Common Configurations Documentation](https://docs.netlify.com/configure-builds/common-configurations/#mkdocs).
+While I was testing different generators, before I decided to use mkDocs, I ran into the same error several times.
+The log was showing that the deploy succeeded, but the site was giving an error message.
+After adding content to the site this error no longer occurs.
+This can be confusing and different wording in the error message would be useful to end users.

 #### Provide a link to documentation for a technical/developer-focused product, which you think are well done, and briefly explain why you think they are well done.